MerrickMath/TeacherPageTemplate/README.md

-# TeacherPageTemplate
+# Teacher Page Template
-Template for teacher resource website
+This is a template for any teachers who wish to use github pages.